 Common legal justifications include:

-• Contractual necessity—data is needed to fulfill a service (e.g., shipping products)
+- Contractual necessity—data needed to provide a service (billing, shipping, account access)

-• Legitimate interest—your business has a valid reason that does not override user rights
+- Legitimate interest—your valid business purpose that doesn’t override user rights (security, product improvement)

 6. Do you share or sell personal data?

 Be specific about what types of data are shared and why.
-Here’s a structured example:
+For example:

 7. How do you address privacy issues for children?

-Even if your site isn’t targeted at children, U.S. law (COPPA) requires you to include a section outlining your stance on children’s privacy.
+Even if your site isn’t directed to children, U.S. law (COPPA) requires a section on children’s privacy.

-• If your site is directed toward children, describe how you obtain verifiable parental consent and comply with COPPA regulations.
+- If your site is directed toward children, describe verifiable parental consent and how you comply with COPPA.

-• Explain your process for handling children’s data securely and how parents can review or delete their child’s information.
+- Explain how parents can review or delete their child’s information and how you secure it.

 8. What rights do your users have over their data?